Overview – Research Methods

 - E.g. at the competition there were 8 runners, 12 swimmers, and 6 long jumpers

-- E.g. first, second, and third place in a race
+- E.g. First, second, and third place in a race

-- E.g. weights in kg, heights in cm, times in seconds
+- E.g. Times in seconds

 - Nominal: Categories